-- On every level of your home, including finished attics and basements. • Inside every bedroom, especially if people sleep with the door partly - or completély closed In the hall near every sleeping area.
+- On every level of your home, including finished attics and - Inside every bedroom, especially if people sleep with the door partly or completely closed. - In the hall near every sleeping area.
 If your home has multiple sleeping areas, install a unit in each.
-If a hall is more than 40 feet - long (12 meters), install a unit at each end.
-At the top of the first-to-second floor stairway, and at the bottom of
+If a hall is more than 40 feet long (12 meters), install a unit at each end. - At the top of the first-to-second floor stairway, and at the bottom of

 Specific requirements for Smoke Alarm installation vary from state to state and from region to region.
-Check with your local Fire Department for current requirements in your area.
-It is recommended AC or AC/DC units be interconnected for added protection.
+Check with your local Fire Departn rent requirements in your area.
+It is recommended AC or AC DC units be interconnected for added protection.